Showing Recognition for Employees Can Increase Satisfaction and Engagement

 Implementing a formal employee engagement survey enables you to gather feedback across your system.
 Just like franchisee satisfaction surveys, you’ll be able to identify areas of risk, quantify employee engagement, and understand what you need to work on in order to improve retention and minimize costs to your business.

-Franchise Business Review conducts employee engagement surveys for franchise companies as well as industry-wide research on employee engagement and compensation among franchise professionals.
-Our 2021 [email protected] research is currently underway.
+Franchise Business Review conducts employee engagement surveys for franchise companies as well as industry-wide research on employee engagement and compensation among franchise professionals through our annual [email protected] research.
 The research benchmarks employee engagement compensation in the franchise sector and recognizes the companies that are doing an outstanding job supporting their employees.
 If you are interested in learning how your company compares, and getting feedback from your employees to help you identify areas of risk and opportunity, register here or contact me at [email protected] to learn more.

 [email protected] Report: Employee Engagement & Compensation Study